joachimhs/EmberFestWebsite/site/mrkdwn/tickets.md

 - Standard Conference Price: EUR 150
 - FREE for Speakers!

-Ember Fest Coding Dojo, Day four?
+Ember Fest Hacathon, Day four?
 ---------------------------------
 If we sell a total of 50 tickets before May 20th, we will be in a good position to add a fourth day to the event.
 This day will be organized as a coding-session with less structure and more hands-on experiences!
 Be sure to book your ticket right away in order to make this fourth day possible for the organizers to put together!